 Prior to her current role as president, Gilliland served as deputy for operations at GDIT.
 She has also held a variety of leadership roles at General Dynamics including senior vice president of human resources and administration, chief of staff for the chief executive officer and staff vice president of strategic planning, and staff vice president of investor relations.

 Before joining General Dynamics, Gilliland served in the U.S. Navy as a Surface Warfare Officer, Congressional Affairs Liaison Officer and Public Affairs Officer.

 She earned a bachelor’s degree with distinction from the U.S. Naval Academy, a master’s degree from Cambridge University and a master’s degree in business administration from Georgetown University.

-Gilliland was elected to the Board of Directors of BNY Mellon in April 2021 and is a member of the Board of the Northern Virginia Technology Council.
-She has been recognized as one of Virginia Business Magazine’s 50 Most influential Virginians and is a four-time Wash100 award winner with her most recent award in 2021.
+Gilliland was elected to the Board of Directors of BNY Mellon in April 2021 and is a member of the Board of Directors for the Economic Club of Washington, DC and for the Northern Virginia Technology Council.
+She has been recognized as one of Virginia Business Magazine’s 50 Most influential Virginians, a Washingtonian Tech Titan and is a five-time Wash100 award winner.
 She is also involved in raising Rett Syndrome awareness through the Rett Syndrome Research Trust.